satyanash/satyanash.github.io/_posts/2015-10-19-movie-review-sicario-2015.markdown

 The story follows the promotion of FBI agent Kate Macer who is tired of cleaning after bombs and druggies and wants to make a real dent in the cartel's operations.
 She is transferred to El Paso, Texas where she must work with CIA's Matt Grover to perform various drug related busts and reconnaissance missions.
-They're also accompanied by Alejandro Gillick who is a consultant to the USA government regarding the cartel.
+They're also accompanied by Alejandro Gillick who is a supposed 'drug cartel' consultant to the USA government.

 The movie begins very well, taking you through the reality of the drug trade.
 After the intermission, the script itself is not sure who's story it wants to tell.